Gogo1951/TrackingEye/README.md

 * Track Humanoids (Druid, when in Cat Form)
 * Track Undead

-## Testing
+## Testing Notes

 🟢 Classic Era

-🟡 Season of Discovery (Needs a testing volunteer, please reach out.)
+🟡 Season of Discovery (Minimal Testing)

+🔴 Cataclysm Classic (Not Tested)

+🔴 Retail (Not Tested)

+Please reach out if you would like to be involved with testing!

 ## Report Issues & Get Involved